-In 165 BCE, the revolt by the Maccabees in Jerusalem was ultimately successful, as they regained control of the Temple, creating the holiday
+The revolt by the Maccabees in Jerusalem was ultimately successful, as they regained control of the Temple, creating the holiday.

-In 1863, President Abraham Lincoln declared Thanksgiving to be the last Thursday in November only to find that it overlapped that year with one of Hanukkah's eight days.
-There have only been three other times where that has happened, in 1888, 1899, and 2013.
+President Abraham Lincoln declared Thanksgiving to be the last Thursday in November , only to find that it overlapped that year with one of Hanukkah's eight days.

-Hanukkah finally hits the White House as the Israeli Prime Minister presented a menorah to President Truman.
+Hanukkah finally hits the White House as the then Prime Minister of Israel presented a menorah to President Truman.

-The venerable and popular kid's show, Rugrats, featured a Hanukkah episode that was both parts entertaining and wildly informative of how and why the holiday came to be.
+The popular kid's show Rugrats, featured a Hanukkah episode that was both parts entertaining and wildly informative of how and why the holiday came to be.